Vascular Plants

 Arctic willow (Salix arctica)

-Distribution: Occurring in northwestern Washington; Alaska to northwestern Washington, east across northern Canada; circumboreal.
+Distribution: Occurring west of the Cascades crest in northwestern Washington; Alaska to northwestern Washington, east across northern Canada; circumboreal.

 Habitat: In wet to dry areas in the alpine.